attilanagy234/TreeSwap/README.md

 # syntax-augmentation-nmt
 Complimentary code for our paper Syntax-based data augmentation for Hungarian-English machine translation submitted to the XVIII.
 Conference on Hungarian Computational Linguistics.

+## Trained models
+You can download the trained models reported in our paper from [this link](https://drive.google.com/drive/folders/13t9M0-j96ylqtkH0nd422wVzHmkAjvhk).

 ## Building the data augmentation package